voidcode/taskfolder/README.md

 ./taskfolder
 ```

-To the the custom root-folder, just do like below!
+Use custom root-folder.
+Try like below!

 ```
 BY RELATIV PATH